microsoft/CSS-Exchange/docs/Diagnostics/HealthChecker/ExoConnectorCheck.md

 Some additional configuration concerns are also warned about if one of the following is true:

 - TLSAuthLevel is not set to `CertificateValidation` or `DomainValidation`
-- TLSDomain is not set to `mail.protection.outlook.com`
+- TLSDomain is not set to `mail.protection.outlook.com` if TLSAuthLevel is set to `DomainValidation`

 ## Included in HTML Report?